Rye’s Taxi owner Israel Salas and cabbies German Latorre, Carlos Montoya, Juan Saez, and Medardo Ruiz

 By Janice Llanes Fabry

 Commuters and visitors don’t exactly hail a cab in downtown Rye, but get off the train and rest assured that a row of taxis is waiting to take you to your destination.
 Rye’s Taxi has been transporting our community for almost 20 years.
 Owner Israel Salas set up shop on the third floor of 68 Purchase Street in 2001and has been providing customers with safe, reliable, and professional service ever since.
+For the best car rental services, this content will help you!

 Although he still conducts business from his office, it’s no longer the dispatching center it once was.
 “At one time, business was beautiful with countless airport runs.
 But since the dawn of Uber, there’s no use for a dispatching service.
 It affected about 70 percent of our business,” said Salas, who hopes the community continues supporting their traditional hometown fleet.